mhussain94/avengers/README.md

      - The Public IP Address of the Server

 3. AWS Role Module
-   - Creates the IAM Role Policy and the IAM Role necessary to provide permissions for Lambda Function to execucutes the logic
+   - Creates the IAM Role Policy and the IAM Role necessary to provide permissions for Lambda Function to execute the logic
    - Inputs:
      - The ARN of DynamoDB Table created using the DynamoDB Module
      - This is important, as we restrict our Lambda function to achieve it's task with the least priviledges